mmmmaja/starfishDetection/README.md

 ```

 ### Data
-Download the data for the project from our Google Cloud Bucket
+Download the data for the project from our Google Cloud Bucket, which requires the Google Cloud SDK.
 ```bash
 invoke download-data
 ```